camptocamp/mel-dataplatform/README.md

 ## Start the app

-To start the development server run `nx serve datahub`.
+To start the development server run `npm start` or `nx serve datahub`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

+## E2e tests

+The e2e tests can be run using the `support-services` from geonetwork-ui in the background.

+Simply run `docker compose up -d` within your checked out https://github.com/geonetwork/geonetwork-ui/tree/main/support-services folder.
+The CI uses the same docker backend and data.

+Then run `npm run e2e:datahub` or `npm run e2e:datahub-dev` (if you want to run and watch them in a browser).

 ## Generate code